drpetersonfernandes/SimpleZipDrive/ReadMe.md

     *   Try running `SimpleZipDrive.exe` as an administrator first, then drag the file onto it.
 *   **"Error: ZIP file not found..."**: Double-check the path to your ZIP file (for command-line usage).
 *   **"Out of Memory Error"**:
-    *   This typically happens during `CreateFile` (logged by `ZipFs`), meaning an individual file *within* the ZIP was too large to cache in memory (either >1GB or system RAM exhausted by cumulative caching of multiple files).
-This can occur if the accessing application opens very large files or many files simultaneously.
+    *   This typically happens during `CreateFile` (logged by `ZipFs`), meaning an individual file *within* the ZIP was too large to cache in memory.
+Files larger than 512MB are automatically extracted to temporary disk files to prevent this issue.
+    *   This can also occur if system RAM is exhausted by cumulative caching of multiple files.
+This can happen if the accessing application opens very large files or many files simultaneously.
 *   **Application (e.g., an emulator) fails to read files correctly:**
     *   Check the console output of `SimpleZipDrive.exe` for any errors logged by `ZipFs`.
+    *   Check the `error.log` file in the application directory for detailed error information.
     *   Enable Dokan kernel logging (see "Important Notes") and use DbgView to look for lower-level errors.
+*   **Temporary Directory Issues**:
+    *   If you encounter issues with temporary file creation, ensure the `%TEMP%\SimpleZipDrive` directory is writable and not locked by other processes.
+    *   The application attempts to clean up temporary files automatically, but in case of crashes, you may need to manually delete this directory.

 ## Support the Project

 If you find Simple Zip Drive useful, please consider supporting its development:

 *   **Star the Repository:** Show your appreciation by starring the project on GitHub!
 *   **Donate:** Contributions help cover development time and costs.
-You can donate at: [https://purelogiccode.com/Donate](https://purelogiccode.com/Donate)
+You can donate at: [https://www.purelogiccode.com/Donate](https://www.purelogiccode.com/Donate)

-The developer's website is [PureLogic Code](https://purelogiccode.com/).
+The developer's website is [PureLogic Code](https://www.purelogiccode.com/).

 ## License